Be part of the solution. Report trash.

 The Augusta County Litter Control Program serves the citizens of Augusta County by picking up roadside litter.
-A vital part of this mission is fulfilled by members of the public.
-We need you, the citizens of Augusta County, to report litter that you see across the county.
-Help us Keep Augusta Beautiful.
+A vital part of this mission is fulfilled by members of the public who report litter they see across the County.

 This one-time offer gives these offenders a chance to correct their mistake while performing a vital community service.
 It also saves time and money for law enforcement and the courts.
 It is available only for offenders with no prior criminal history, who have not been in the program before, and who have committed the following crimes:

-From the program's inception in March 2018 to the end of the year, the litter control program has removed over 12,400 pounds of trash, 71 tires, and covered just over 90 miles of the county's roads.
-Pictures of all cleanups are available on the facebook page
+From the program's inception in March 2018 to December 2018, the litter control program removed over 12,400 pounds of trash, 71 tires, and covered just over 90 miles of the county's roads.

 The litter control program continues to take a multi-pronged approach to the problem of litter in Augusta County.
-These include the creation of anti-littering education and community events, coordination of anti-littering enforcement, and the placement of anti-littering signs throughout the county.
-Stay tuned for more developments.
+These include: